-Located at 131 N. Guadalupe Street on the court house square in downtown San Marcos, the museum got on the fast track in 2006, after enough funds were raised to renovate the building.
-Although the first floor is finished and is now open to the public, additional funding is still needed to complete the second floor’s interior.
-Efforts to create the LB] Museum of San Marcos grew out of discussions by community representatives serving on a Mayor’s Blue Ribbon Committee on Tourism Development.
-In its final report, the committee recommended that the museum be established to preserve the LBJ legacy by focusing on his years spent as a student at what is now Texas State University-San Marcos (then Southwest Texas State Teachers College), his teaching experiences in South Texas and the impact of these experiences on his role in the development of landmark legislation in the areas of education and civil rights.
-The President’s Texas State University-San Marcos experience was one of lasting influence.
-He got his start in politics while in college, working behind the scenes to elect candidates to student government positions.
-He was a member of the school’s debate team and the student newspaper staff.
-He expressed his political beliefs in early newspaper editorials and columns, and he prepared for a brief teaching career where he learned firsthand the impact of poverty and discrimination on the lives of young school children.
+Efforts to create the LBJ Museum of San Marcos grew out of discussions by community representatives serving on the Mayor’s Blue Ribbon Committee on Tourism Development, 1996-1997.
+In its final report, the committee recommended that the museum be established to preserve the LBJ legacy by focusing on his years spent as a student at Southwest Texas State Teachers College, his teaching experiences in South Texas and the impact of these experiences on his role in the development of landmark legislation in the areas of education and civil rights.
+The LBJ Museum received its corporate charter from the State of Texas in July 1997.

-The project was divided into four phases.
-The first phase was to remove the asbestos from the building and to affect and complete interior demolition.
-The renovation work was started by craftsmen from Gary Job Corps Training Center – part of a national job training program created by President Johnson and first announced in San Marcos – who cleared the interior of the building in preparation for the construction and renovation.
-The third phase was devoted to a structural renovation of the building while the fourth phase was dedicated to finish out work on the first floor.
-The second floor remains to be finished, but will hopefully someday serve as a library, auditorium, and exhibit/archives workspace.
+The initial project was divided into four phases.
+The first phase was to remove the asbestos from the building and complete interior demolition.
+This demolition was achieved by craftsmen from Gary Job Corps Center – the first such training center created by President Johnson in the nation.
+The second phase restored the historic building facade.
+The third phase was devoted to structural renovation of the building at a cost of $225,000.
+Phase four was the interior construction and finish work for the first floor.